blinkbitcoin/blink-for-woocommerce/docs/future-work.md

 ## 3. Put the Blink API client behind the HTTP seam

 **Now.** `BlinkApiClient` constructs `new \GuzzleHttp\Client()` internally.
-Timeouts were added, but it cannot be substituted, so anything calling it reaches the network.
+Timeouts were added, and the `blink_api_http_handler` filter lets a test substitute the Guzzle handler, which is what makes the custodial paths testable today.
+That is a seam, not the seam: the client still builds its own Guzzle instance and does not go through `HttpClientInterface`.

 **Should be.** It takes `HttpClientInterface`, like everything in the non-custodial path.

-**Consequences of not doing it.** Custodial invoice creation cannot be tested without the network, which is what blocks §1.
-It also means the DNS pinning, body-size cap and protocol restrictions applied to LNURL requests do not apply to Blink API requests — a smaller concern, since that host is fixed and first-party, but an inconsistency.
+**Consequences of not doing it.** The DNS pinning, body-size cap and protocol restrictions applied to LNURL requests do not apply to Blink API requests — a smaller concern, since that host is fixed and first-party, but an inconsistency.